Why is WSDOT

 |Pre-Existing Funds (PEF)

-WSDOT is using $108 million of project savings from Phase 1 to design, purchase right of way and construct Phase 2A.
-In 2015, the legislature passed a new revenue package called Connecting Washington, which provides $426 million to fund the remaining eight miles of the 15-mile corridor from the Stampede Pass Interchange to Easton, which includes Phase 2B and Phase 3.
+WSDOT is using $108 million of project savings from Phase 1 to design, purchase right of way and construct Phase 2.
+In 2015, the legislature passed a new revenue package called Connecting Washington, which provides $426 million to fund the remaining eight miles of the 15-mile corridor from the Stampede Pass Interchange to Easton.

 How can I get more information?